C++ Math atan2

 Return value

-- If any argument is of integral type, it is cast to double.
+- In case any parameter is of integer data type, it will be converted to double.

-- If any argument is of long double type, it is cast to long double.
+- When any argument is of type long double, it will be converted to long double.

 Example 1

-Let's see a simple example when both x and y are zero.
+Let's consider a basic scenario where both variables x and y are equal to zero.

 #include <iostream>